digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 The following fields in a command submissions are relevant for command deduplication.
 The first three form the :ref:`change ID <change-id>` that identifies the intended ledger change.

-#.
-The union of :ref:`party <com.daml.ledger.api.v1.Commands.party>` and :ref:`act_as <com.daml.ledger.api.v1.Commands.act_as>` define the submitting parties.
+- The union of :ref:`party <com.daml.ledger.api.v1.Commands.party>` and :ref:`act_as <com.daml.ledger.api.v1.Commands.act_as>` define the submitting parties.

-#.
-The :ref:`application ID <com.daml.ledger.api.v1.Commands.application_id>` identifies the application that submits the command.
+- The :ref:`application ID <com.daml.ledger.api.v1.Commands.application_id>` identifies the application that submits the command.

-#.
-The :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>` is chosen by the application to identify the intended ledger change.
+- The :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>` is chosen by the application to identify the intended ledger change.

-#.
-The :ref:`deduplication period <com.daml.ledger.api.v1.Commands.deduplication_period>` specifies the period for which, in order for the current submission to be accepted, no earlier submissions with the same change ID should have been accepted, as witnessed by a completion event on the :ref:`command completion service <command-completion-service>`.
+- The :ref:`deduplication period <com.daml.ledger.api.v1.Commands.deduplication_period>` specifies the period for which no earlier submissions with the same change ID should have been accepted, as witnessed by a completion event on the :ref:`command completion service <command-completion-service>`.
-   Otherwise, the current submission shall be rejected.
+  If such a change has been accepted in that period, the current submission shall be rejected.
   The period is specified either as a :ref:`deduplication duration <com.daml.ledger.api.v1.Commands.deduplication_duration>` or as a :ref:`deduplication offset <com.daml.ledger.api.v1.Commands.deduplication_offset>` (inclusive).

-#.
-The :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>` is chosen by the application to identify a specific submission.
+- The :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>` is chosen by the application to identify a specific submission.
   It is included in the corresponding completion event so that the application can correlate specific submissions to specific completions.
   An application should never reuse a submission ID.

 The ledger may arbitrarily extend the deduplication period specified in the submission, even beyond the maximum deduplication time specified in the :ref:`ledger configuration <ledger-configuration-service>`.

 .. note::
-   The maximum deduplication time specifies a lower bound on the length of deduplication periods that the ledger accepts.
+   The ledger should accept all deduplication periods whose length is at most the maximum deduplication time.

 The deduplication period chosen by the ledger is the *effective deduplication period*.
 The ledger may also convert a requested deduplication duration into an effective deduplication offset or vice versa.
-The effective deduplication period is reported in the the command completion event in the :ref:`deduplication duration <com.daml.ledger.api.v1.Completion.deduplication_duration>` or :ref:`deduplication offset <com.daml.ledger.api.v1.Completion.deduplication_offset>` fields.
+The effective deduplication period is reported in the command completion event in the :ref:`deduplication duration <com.daml.ledger.api.v1.Completion.deduplication_duration>` or :ref:`deduplication offset <com.daml.ledger.api.v1.Completion.deduplication_offset>` fields.

 A command submission is considered a **duplicate submission** if at least one of the following holds: